mako-framework/docs/02_routing_and_controllers/01_routing.md

 #### Middleware priority

 As mentioned above, middleware get executed in the order that they are assigned to the route.
-You can however dictate the execution order by configuring middleware priority.
+You can dictate the execution order by configuring middleware priority.

 You can set the middleware priority while registering the middleware using the optional third parameter of the `registerMiddleware` method.